Frobenius Amplitude, Ultraproducts, and Vanishing on Singular Spaces

 \section{Ultraproducts of schemes}

 Recall that a filter on a set $S$ is a collection of nonempty subsets of $S$ which is closed under finite intersections and supersets.
 A property will be said to hold for {\em almost all} $s\in S$, with respect to a fixed filter $\F$, if the set of $s$ for which it holds lies in $\F$.
 An ultrafilter is a filter which is maximal with respect to inclusion.
 Equivalently, an ultrafilter is a filter $\U$ such that for any $T\subseteq S$ either $T\in \U$ or $S-T\in \U$.
 For example, the set of all subsets containing a fixed $s\in S$ is an ultrafilter.
 Such examples, called principal ultrafilters, are not particularly interesting.
 If $S$ is infinite the set of cofinite subsets (complements of finite sets) forms a non principal filter.
 By Zorn's lemma, this can be extended to a non principal ultrafilter.
 Some results depend crucially on the filter being an ultrafilter, so to avoid confusion, we will reserve $\U$ exclusively for an ultrafilter in what follows

-Suppose that $\U$ is a filter on $S$.
-Given a collection of abelian groups (respectively commutative rings) $A_s$ indexed by $S$, the set $I_\U\subset \prod_s A_s$ of elements which are zero for almost all $s$ forms a subsgroup (respectively ideal).
-The quotient $\prod A_s/\U=\prod A_s/I_\U$ is their {\em filter product}.
+Suppose that $\F$ is a filter on $S$.
+Given a collection of abelian groups (respectively commutative rings) $A_s$ indexed by $S$, the set $I_\F\subset \prod_s A_s$ of elements which are zero for almost all $s$ forms a subgroup (respectively ideal).
+The quotient $\prod A_s/\F=\prod A_s/I_\F$ is their {\em filter product}.
 (This is commonly referred to as the reduced product, but this would be too confusing when applied to commutative rings and schemes.)
-The filter product is called an {\em ultraproduct} when $\U$ is an ultrafilter.
+The filter product is called an {\em ultraproduct} when $\F=\U$ is an ultrafilter.
 Given an element of $a\in \prod A_s/\F$ represented by a sequence $(a_s)\in \prod A_s$, following \cite{schout3}, we will refer to the elements $a_s$ as approximations to $a$.

-\begin{prop} If each $A_s$ is a field then any maximal ideal is given by $I_\U$ for some ultrafilter $\U$ on $S$.
+\begin{prop} If each $A_s$ is a field then any maximal ideal in $\prod A_s$ is given by $I_\U$ for some ultrafilter $\U$ on $S$.